nabeel-io/resume-info/.ipynb_checkpoints/README-checkpoint.md

 ### [**NYC Yellow Taxi Fare Prediction**](https://github.com/nabeel-io/NYC_Taxi_Fare_Prediction)

 *In this project we try to predict the total fare for NYC yellow taxi data provided by TLC Inc. We use LightGBM boosting framework and Keras Deep Neural Network to implement regression model.
-We use Feature Engineering to add new feature to the existing data to improve our model.To access the robustness of our models we use root mean squared error.[link](https://github.com/nabeel-io/NYC_Taxi_Fare_Prediction)*
+We use Feature Engineering to add new feature to the existing data to improve our model.To access the robustness of our models we use root mean squared error. [**link**](https://github.com/nabeel-io/NYC_Taxi_Fare_Prediction)*

 ||Project Info|